Victormeriqui/Consol3/README.md

 <img src="images/colored_lights.png" width="200" height="200">

-### Existing Renderers
+### Existing Frame Drawers
-Different renderers for the same scene can be used, these components basically decide how each pixel should be drawn to the console
+Different Frame Drawers for the same scene can be used, these components basically decide how each pixel should be drawn to the console

 ###### Greyscale
 Overrides the palette with 16 shades from black to white